FAQ and General information:

 As of right now, we just want you guys to play them, they will get more expensive soon.

 What guitar pickups do you use?

 We use our own pickups.
-They are voiced for tapping and works great for other techniques.
+They are very versatile and work any style of music and playing style.
 They are mid gain and we use ceramic magnets.
 You can watch demos on the video section.
-You could also tell us if you want lower output on the pickups or a specific DC resistance. (we suggest we should that for you)
+You could also tell us if you want an specific DC resistance (output) or a different magnet (we suggest we should that for you)

 Can I use other pickups?

-We can also use other brands like Bare Knuckle, Fishman, Seymour Duncan and Lundgren.
-To calculate the price, simply add the price of the pickups to the base price.
+We can also use other brands like EMG, Fishman, Bare Knuckle, Seymour Duncan, Lundgren, etc. To calculate the price, simply add the price of the pickups to the base price.

 What bass pickups do you use?

 Same as story as the guitar pickups.
 We make soap bars, PJ, Jazz and MM style pickups.